I’ve recently finished another building for my exhibition layout. Well, it’ll do for now.

 This not only adds to the detail and realism of the model, it also supports the feel created by the bird song background sounds that views will hear when watching the layout.

-I’d love to say I made the pigeon but try as I might I could find a material I could shape and carve in an object this size.
-The pigeon is just 4mm in size.
+I’d love to say I made the pigeon but try as I might I could find a material I could shape and carve in an object this size and my 3D printing design skills aren’t up to something as detailed as this: the pigeon is just 4mm in size.

 Instead, I bought a bunch of pigeons from Fine Scale Model Figures.
-Given the tiny detail of these the detailing on them is stunning!
+Given the tiny size of these, the detailing on them is stunning!

 The only challenge was to paint it.
 Luckily, we have a number of pigeons visiting our garden at the moment and was able to get lots of close up reference photos to work from.
 Using these with a combination of Vallejo blacks and greys and orange for the eye and feet I’ve got a result I’m reasonably happy with.